 Application

-- 1. These rules for DER shall apply to all interconnections to the distribution system on or after July 22, 2021. - 2.
-Rate Schedule QF shall apply to all interconnections governed by these rules.
+- 1. These rules for DER shall apply to all interconnections to the distribution system on or after May 1, 2021. - 2.
+It shall apply to all customers who receive basic utility supply service under Rate Schedule QF.

 Information Requirements